Oneo64/Starlattice/Characters/Nevon.md

 ## Appearance
 Nevon has medium-length brown hair, dark green eyes, and fair skin.
 He wears a dark blue overcoat, dark grey pants, and a pair of black boots.
 His eyes are downturned, and his eyebrows are thick.

+Inside his overcoat, Nevon keeps a small civilian radio and a concealed plasmatic pistol (KAG MN-12).

 ## Personality
 Nevon is described as a creative person when it comes to solutions.
-He is also good-hearted but struggles with actually speaking with people, especially with boisterous ones.
+He is also good-hearted but struggles with speaking with people, especially when having a conversation with extroverts.

 ## Abilities
+#### Weaponry
+Nevon has a license for his KAG MN-12 and knows how to operate it.

+#### Programming Languages
+Nevon can write in many Kagalarian programming languages, but he is the most proficient with the one that the military uses.

 #### Languages
 Nevon knows many Kagalarian programming languages.
-His native language is Kagalarian, and he knows how to speak English.
+His native language is Kagalarian, and he can speak English.